RayDarar/Projects-Summer-2019/README.md

 This is going to be funny :D

 ## Description 🚀

 Two students decided to improve their programming skills by doing cool things !
-Most of the projects ideas came from [this repository](https://github.com/florinpop17/app-ideas) and one is updating [this repo](https://github.com/RayDarar/Labirint).
+Most of the projects ideas came from [this repository](https://github.com/florinpop17/app-ideas) and one is updating [this repo](https://github.com/RayDarar/Labirint) and also [that](https://medium.com/better-programming/the-secret-to-being-a-top-developer-is-building-things-heres-a-list-of-fun-apps-to-build-aac61ac0736c) article.

 ## Projects 📑

 - [x] [Binary to Decimal](src/Easy/Bin2Dec/Bin2Dec.java)
 - [x] [Border-radius Previewer](src/Easy/BRP/BRP.java)
 - [x] [Calculator](src/Easy/Calculator/Calculator.java)